hemanthkumargr/docs/thirdPartyModules/Braintree-Quick-Start.md

 ##2) Create a Braintree Controller

 Next, you will need to create a basic controller that extends `BroadleafBraintreeController` to provide default `@RequestMappings` for your application.
 Here is an example controller with the minimum amount of code needed to get Braintree integrated.
+This quick start solution only offers support for an Authorize and Debit transaction.
+See [[Braintree Advance Configuration]] for further customization.

 ```java
 @Controller